 John Hancock is a unit of Manulife Financial Corporation, a leading international financial services group that helps people make their decisions easier and lives better.
 We operate primarily as John Hancock in the United States and Manulife elsewhere.
-We provide financial advice, insurance and wealth and asset management solutions for individuals, groups and institutions.
-Assets under management and administration by Manulife and its subsidiaries were over CAD $1.1 trillion (US$877 billion) as of June 30, 2019.
+We provide financial advice, insurance, and wealth and asset management solutions for individuals, groups, and institutions.
+AUMA by Manulife and its subsidiaries were over CAD $1.1 trillion (US$877.0 billion) as of June 30, 2019.
 Manulife Financial Corporation trades as MFC on the TSX, NYSE, and PSE, and under 945 on the SEHK.
 Additional information about Manulife can be found at manulife.com.

-One of the largest life insurers in the United States, John Hancock supports approximately 10 million Americans with a broad range of financial products, including life insurance, annuities, investments, 401(k) plans and college savings plans.
+One of the largest life insurers in the United States, John Hancock supports approximately 10 million Americans with a broad range of financial products, including life insurance, annuities, investments, 401(k) plans, and education savings plans.
 Additional information about John Hancock may be found at johnhancock.com.

 About Manulife Investment Management

 Headquartered in Toronto, we operate as Manulife Investment Management throughout the world, with the exception of the United States, where the retail and retirement businesses operate as John Hancock Investment Management and John Hancock, respectively; and in Asia and Canada, where the retirement business operates as Manulife.
-Manulife Investment Management had C$844 billion (USD $645 billion) in assets under management and administration as of June 30, 20193.
-Not all offerings available in all jurisdictions.
-For additional information, please visit our website at manulifeinvestmentmgt.com.
+Manulife Investment Management had CAD$844 billion (US$645 billion) in AUMA as of June 30, 2019.3 Not all offerings available in all jurisdictions.
+For additional information, please visit our website at manulifeim.com.

 NOT FDIC INSURED.
 MAY LOSE VALUE.
 NOT BANK GUARANTEED.

 © 2019–2020 John Hancock.
 All rights reserved.